Rishabhvrm/web-surfing-chatbot/README.md

+[![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://web-surfing-chatbot.streamlit.app/)

 # 🔎 Web Surfing ChatBot 🤖 💬
-## 🚀 A streamlit chatbot powered by 🦜🔗 LangChain, SerpAPI, and OpenAI LLM"
+## 🚀 A streamlit chatbot powered by 🦜🔗 LangChain, SerpAPI, and OpenAI LLM

----
-[![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://web-surfing-chatbot.streamlit.app/)

 An LLM based ChatBot that allows users to ask questions and get real-time answers by searching the web using OpenAI, LangChain, and SERPAPI.